This is Part 3 in a series on the phases of collectible game design. Here is Part 1 and Part 2.

 You do not need to worry about the strategies being fully fleshed out or balanced.
 You can include a few things that push the boundaries of the engine (i.e. very wacky effects and extremes of power level), but for the most part you just want nuts and bolts effects at this stage.
 Too many wacky components can make it harder to see what is going on at the fundamental engine level.

 When determining components for a collectible game, you need to decide how many a player needs to play.
 Do you need 3 miniatures, 60 cards, or one Champion?
 Think about what the player experience will be like when they have a small collection vs. a large collection.
 Is it still fun to play when you don’t have a lot of options?
 Is it still exciting to collect after you already have a few?
 You can drive this excitement by ensuring your engine supports a variety of strategies and synergies between different subsets of the total available collection.

 In addition to determining how many components a player needs to play the game, you should also think about how many components show up in a given game.

-If you always have all your components available each game (e.g. A miniatures game where all the figures start on the board), then games will tend to play out more similarly during repeat play.1 If you have too few components show up in a game (e.g. Drawing only 7 cards from a 60 card deck) then players may not feel enough agency in their customization.2 There is no objectively right or wrong answer here.
+If you always have all your components available each game (e.g. A miniatures game where all the figures start on the board), then games will tend to play out more similarly during repeat play.[note] this is why miniatures games typically add some other form of randomization into gameplay like dice rolling [/note] If you have too few components show up in a game (e.g. Drawing only 7 cards from a 60 card deck) then players may not feel enough agency in their customization.[note]
+In this type of game, you may want very little randomization during play, or to give players more selection over which cards they have access to [/note] There is no objectively right or wrong answer here.
 Play around with these numbers to find the balance between variance and predictability appropriate for your game and audience.